DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

 - **`sb:connectionString`**
   Unique connection string for the sandbox environment.

-## Test execution
+## Build and Test

-### Tests

-All of the tests can be found in the test.csproj.
-No local settings are required to run the tests.
+To build and test locally, you can either use Visual Studio, Visual Studio Code or simply use dotnet CLI `dotnet build` and `dotnet test` more information in dotnet CLI can be found at <https://docs.microsoft.com/en-us/dotnet/core/tools/>.

+## Contribute

+To contribute,

+- If you are part of the team then create a branch for changes and then submit your changes for review by creating a pull request.
+- If you are external to the organisation then fork this repository and make necessary changes and then submit your changes for review by creating a pull request.